 - Pay yourself back at a low interest rate.
 As you pay yourself back at about a 4% interest rate, you’ll set your own repayment terms.
 You need only pay the interest each year.
 The money in your policy continues to earn interest even while you’re using it elsewhere.
 It’s a wicked awesome way to take advantage of the velocity of money.

 - Make ongoing large purchases from policy.
 Here’s the part where you don’t sacrifice your quality of life.
 We heard you need a new deck, so go ahead and borrow money from the paid up cash addition and get that thing built.
 Having the strategy and discipline to create a cash addition and pay yourself back allows you to repeat this process over and over again; saving yourself thousands of dollars in interest alone.

+Learn how to eliminate debt from out financial experts.
 It’s really that easy and that good for your holistic financial wellbeing.

 We’re only offering a glimpse here of the strategy that can improve all aspects of your finances.
 Allow us to share more free education about how you can build that wealth outside of Wall Street with certainty, liquidity, and control.
 We invite you to take 2 minutes to sign up for a FREE, extensive eCourse called Infinite 101®.
 You’ll receive access to video tutorials, articles, and podcasts.
 It literally costs you nothing to become educated on this ideal financial strategy and start changing your wealth paradigm!

 Take advantage of this FREE resource by clicking below.